- Applicant Candidates must meet the federal eligibility criteria, described in the Ministerial Instructions.

 a.
 Applicants who have a previous job (within the last 5 years) or current job with a business in the Community and worked in that position for at least one 6-month continuous period, will receive thirteen points.

 b.
 Applicants who have previously, or are currently, studying in the Community for at least two of the last 5 years will receive ten points.

 Candidates spouse/Common-Law Partner

 a.
 Applicants who have a spouse currently employed in the Community under the following North American Industry Classification (NAIC) codes will receive eight points:

 b.
-Applicants whose accompanying spouse is not currently employed in the Community under the NAIC codes listed above, but have previous foreign employment for at least one 6-month continuous period in one of these industries, will receive three points.
+Applicants whose accompanying spouse is not currently employed in the Community under the NAIC codes listed above, but have previous foreign employment for at least one 6-month continuous period in one of these industries, will receive five points.

 a.
 Applicants will receive one point for every year of additional relevant work experience in a related profession exceeding the 12 months required by the Ministerial Instructions.
 The amount of points an applicant can receive will be capped at ten points.

 a.
 Applicants who are 25 years old and under will receive three points.